This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your leg or toes are numb.

-- The skin or toes of your injured leg become swollen, cold, or blue.
+- Your leg becomes swollen, cold, or blue.

 - You have a fever.